farlee2121/DevEssentialsBlog/_posts/Summary-How-Learning-Works/2021-02-12-5-Motivation-and-Goals.md

 Value propositions are a core concept in the business and sales.
 Customers, employees, etc. all bring their goals and beliefs into an interaction.
 Mis-aligned goals cause frustration and disinterest.
 It feels like there is no unified purpose or value.

 A clear value proposition addresses this disconnect.
-Know the value your product/lesson provides and identify overlap the student’s goals.
+Know the value your product or lesson provides and identify overlap with the student’s goals.
 Goals will never align completely, but highlighting the overlap clarifies a relationship and aligns individuals to a common outcome.

 Efficacy is sneakier.
 It is one’s belief in their ability to accomplish a given outcome.
 Low efficacy is often identified by statements like “I’m not good at…” or “I can’t…”.